Unlites/calorie_counter_bot/README.md

 ## Installing

-Service can be start with run Makefile instruction, which run docker-container.</br>
 For working you need to have mysql-server on your localhost and create `.env` file in root of project with 3 variables:

 ```sh